kewalaka/terraform-azurerm-kewalaka-res-containerregistry-registry/README.md

 <!-- BEGIN_TF_DOCS -->
 # terraform-azurerm-avm-containerregistry

+> [!NOTE]
+> This has been archived because there is now an [official AVM module for Container Registries](https://github.com/azure/terraform-azurerm-avm-res-containerregistry-registry) 🚀
+>
+> No further updates will be posted here, this repo has been archived.

 This is a Container Registry repo in the style of Azure Verified Modules (AVM), it is an 'unofficial' example that has been used for learning AVM.

 As a starting point, the azurerm\_container\_registry resource has been implemented, noting this supports all attributes such as georeplication and zone redundancy.